brutdefut/ficisertligi/_posts/2024-08-18-suntory-toki-blended.md

 <p id="english"></p>

-Established in 1899 by Shinjiro Torii, Suntory is one of the flagship distilleries of the Japanese whisky world.
+Founded in 1899 by Shinjiro Torii, Suntory is one of the flagship distilleries of the Japanese whisky world.
 Their bottling Toki is a budget-friendly option in the notoriously expensive Japanese market, crafted under the expertise of Chief Blender, Shinji Fukuyo.

 Nose; orange peels, honey.
 Palate; herbal, fresh green apples, light and spicy.